katurian/paroles/README.md

 4. If you want to change the names of the POS lists in postagger.py, change them *after* line 45.\
 5. Run it!

+I provided some corpora for you to play with.
+Take a look at Spacey's docs as well for new features you can add: https://spacy.io/usage/linguistic-features